WordOps/WordOps/README.md

 * We've deprecated the mail stack.
 Less is more.
 As an alternative, take a look at [iRedMail](https://www.iredmail.org/) or [Caesonia](https://github.com/vedetta-com/caesonia).
 And an alternative for Roundcube is [Rainloop](https://www.rainloop.net/).
 * Support for w3tc is dropped as a security precaution.
 * We are currently migrating the PHP 5.x series to PHP 7.1 and PHP 7.2.
 We'll offer an easy to use migration script once we are confident enough to unleash this daemon.
+For now, new sites get installed with PHP 7.2 as the default.

 ## Update WordOps